Genome Taxonomy Database: Effects on the accepted taxonomy

 GTDB "has now become an important resource for prokaryotic taxonomy".
 Both its species tree and elements of its methodology are used by taxonomists to improve the current, accepted taxonomy under the Prokaryotic Code.
 For example, a taxonomist may make references to the GTDB tree on top of their own phylogenetic tree to further support a taxonomic proposal.

 There has been even more ambitious proposals to import large parts of the database into the accepted taxonomy.
 A 2022 article in the IJSEM, written by third-party authors, proposes to assign names based on meaningless Latin syllable to over 65 thousand GTDB taxa, though none of these names have made their way into the LPSN.
 A 2023 article by the GTDB team proposes to import 223 higher-order taxa into the Prokaryotic Code system and 49 under the SeqCode system.
 Many of the names published under the Prokaryotic Code have already been validated.
 (The SeqCode requires registration of the names for valid publication, which has also been done.)

+Cyanobacteria

+Unlike other bacteria, cyanobacteria are governed by a separate nomenclature code, the Botanical Code (ICNafp), and has a rich collection of taxa described morphologically, before the advent of molecular methods.
+Considerable work has been done at the higher taxonomical ranks (orders and families) to harmonize them with the results of molecular phylogeny, but problematic taxa remain at the lower levels.
+One representative example is the genus Synechococcus (and the broader Synechococcales), where distantly-related taxa remain lumped together.
+A 2020 article proposed using GTDB's methods to split this taxon into five orders, but it did not make an effect on the accepted taxonomy as the names were not validly published.

+The Botanical Code treats names validly published under the Prokaryotic Code as valid, but the converse was not true until 2022, when the Prokaryotic Code reciprocated.
+Using some cyanobacterial genera names published under the Botanical Code, the aforementioned 2023 GTDB article proposed 10 cyanobacterial higher taxa to be accepted under the Prokrayotic Code.

+The cyanobacterial community revised its higher-level taxa in 2023 independently of the GTDB, making use of a combination of phylogenomic and 16S trees.
+Major differences compared to GTDB include: